-The mission of the Air Force Reserve Officers Training Corps is to select and prepare students, through a permanent program of instruction at civilian educational institutions, to serve as officers in the Regular and Reserve components of the USAF and to assist in discharging, where necessary, any institutional obligation to offer instruction in military training.

-The Air Force ROTC program takes into consideration the fact that many of the academic subjects in which college students are enrolled have as much direct relationship to a military career as they have to a civilian career.
-The courses in the Air Force ROTC curriculum have been carefully selected to augment those academic subjects which will prepare the student for future service as an Air Force officer.
+The mission of the Air Force Reserve Officers Training Corps is to select and prepare students to serve as officers of the USAF.
+The courses in the Aerospace Studies curriculum have been carefully planned to augment those academic subjects which will prepare the student for service as an Air Force Officer.